coolguru/cloudcoreo-cli/README.md

 ```

 This will create a new CloudCoreo account and key pairs
-which can be used for accesing your account via the CLI tool.
+which can be used for accessing your account via the CLI tool.

-The cli tool will create a $HOME/.cloudcoreo directory and add a
+The CLI tool will create a $HOME/.cloudcoreo directory and add a
 config file with a JSON representation of the key pair and your username

 $ coreo account create -u my_new_username -e me@example.com